 The brain is fragile and easily injured.
 Even a simple fall can cause brain damage that may leave you with lifelong problems.

-Straps should be snug underneath your chin so the helmet cannot be twisted around your head.
-A helmet that the flies off will not protect you or your child.
+Straps should be snug underneath your chin so the helmet will not twist around your head.
+A helmet that flies off will not protect you or your child.

 The helmet should cover your forehead and point straight ahead.

 Your local sporting goods store, sports facility, or bike shop can help make sure your helmet fits properly.
 You can also contact the American League of Bicyclists.